-- 3. Assessment: A project will be assigned by the teacher each term, which is to be completed in class and at home.
+3. Assessment: A project will be assigned by the teacher each term, which is to be completed in class and at home.
 Failure to hand in the project will result in the student failing the term.
-In addition to the project, student participation, attitude and classwork also contribute to the final grade.
-The overall grade for the year is then an average of the 3 terms with term 3 being weighted slightly less than term 1 and 2 due to term 3 being that much shorter. - 4.
-Recommended reading / Websites of interest: We will recommend various resources for pupils based on the topics at hand. - 5.
-Additional Information: Students have the choice as to whether to study Religion or Ethics.
+In addition to the project,

+- 4. Recommended reading / Websites of interest: We will recommend various resources for pupils based on the topics at hand. - 5.
+Additional Information: They then continue to study the subject as part of their education at Caxton until Year 12.